Japan–Vietnam relations: 21st century

-In early 2000 the Japan Bank for International Cooperation (JBIC) financed a Red River Bridge Construction Project (namely, the Thanh Trì Bridge) as well as the building of the southern portion of Hanoi Ring Road No. 3.
-The Thanh Trì Bridge at the time of its opening was the longest among seven viaducts in the Hanoi area that connect both sides of the Red River.
+In early 2000 the Japan Bank for International Cooperation (JBIC) financed a Red River Bridge Construction Project (Thanh Trì Bridge) as well as the building of the southern portion of Hanoi Ring Road No. 3.
+Thanh Trì Bridge at the time of its opening was the longest among seven viaducts in the Hanoi area that connect both sides of the Red River.